HanyArnaoot/Arnaoot/README.md

-A Lightweight, MIT-Licensed Vector Graphics Engine for Embedded Scientific Visualization “Sometimes, progress starts with one person refusing to accept the status quo.”
+A Lightweight, MIT-Licensed Vector Graphics Engine for Embedded Scientific Visualization “Sometimes, progress starts with one person refusing to accept the status .”

 ________________________________________
 🔍 What is Arnaoot?